-The Alabama Cooperative Extension Service (ACES) collection contains hundreds of black-and-white photographs depicting the service's programs in the first half of the twentieth century.
-It offers a unique and evocative glimpse into Alabama agriculture, education, rural life and rural pastimes in the first decades of the last century, including the activities of the African-American Cooperative Extension Service.
+The Alabama Cooperative Extension Service (ACES) collections contain photographs depicting the services programs in the first half of the twentieth century.
+They offer a unique and evocative glimpse into Alabama agriculture, education, rural life and rural pastimes in the first decades of the last century, including the activities of the African-American Cooperative Extension Service.

 The plans in this collection represent the work of KPS Group, a firm focused on sustainable planning and design with offices in Birmingham and Atlanta.
 The plans are the product of Darrell Meyer, the firm's director of planning and landscape architecture, Professor Emeritus at Auburn University and founder of the Master of Community Planning Program at Auburn and his staff of LEED accredited planners and landscape architects.
 The plans represent the best of city planning and urban design, downtown revitalization and preservation, and campus planning, and are essential documents in the continued development of communities across Alabama.